Kubernetes: StatefulSets

+StatefulSets are controllers that enforce the properties of uniqueness and ordering amongst instances of a pod, and can be used to run stateful applications.
+While scaling stateless applications is only a matter of adding more running pods, doing so for stateful workloads is harder, because the state needs to be preserved if a pod is restarted.
+If the application is scaled up or down, the state may need to be redistributed.

+Databases are an example of stateful workloads.
+When run in high-availability mode, many databases come with the notion of a primary instance and secondary instances.
+In this case, the notion of ordering of instances is important.
+Other applications like Apache Kafka distribute the data amongst their brokers; hence, one broker is not the same as another.
+In this case, the notion of instance uniqueness is important.

 DaemonSets

-Normally, the Kubernetes Scheduler decides where to run pods.
-For some use cases, though, there could be a need to run a pod on every single node in the cluster.
-This is useful for use cases like log collection, ingress controllers, and storage services.
-DaemonSets implement this kind of pod scheduling.

-ReplicaSets

-A ReplicaSet's purpose is to maintain a stable set of replica pods running at any given time.
-As such, it is often used to guarantee the availability of a specified number of identical Pods.

-The ReplicaSets can also be said to be a grouping mechanism that lets Kubernetes maintain the number of instances that have been declared for a given pod.
-The definition of a ReplicaSet uses a selector, whose evaluation will result in identifying all pods that are associated with it.
+DaemonSets are responsible for ensuring that a pod is created on every single node in the cluster.
+Generally, most workloads scale in response to a desired replica count, depending on the availability and performance requirements as needed by the application.
+However, in other scenarios it may be necessary to deploy a pod to every single node in the cluster, scaling up the number of total pods as nodes are added and garbage collecting them as they are removed.
+This is particularly helpful for use cases where the workload has some dependency on the actual node or host machine, such as log collection, ingress controllers, and storage services.

 Services

 A Kubernetes service is a set of pods that work together, such as one tier of a multi-tier application.
 The set of pods that constitute a service are defined by a label selector.
-Kubernetes provides two modes of service discovery, using environmental variables or using Kubernetes DNS.
+Kubernetes provides two modes of service discovery, using environment variables or using Kubernetes DNS.
 Service discovery assigns a stable IP address and DNS name to the service, and load balances traffic in a round-robin manner to network connections of that IP address among the pods matching the selector (even as failures cause the pods to move from machine to machine).
 By default a service is exposed inside a cluster (e.g., back end pods might be grouped into a service, with requests from the front-end pods load-balanced among them), but a service can also be exposed outside a cluster (e.g., for clients to reach front-end pods).